huBioinfo/CytoCommunity-Beta_v1.1.0/README.md

 Run the following steps in Windows Powershell or Linux Bash shell:

-#### 1. Use Step1 to construct KNN-based cellular spatial graghs and convert the input data to the standard format of torch.
+#### 1. Use Step1 to construct KNN-based cellular spatial graghs and convert the input data to the standard format required by Torch.

+This step generates a folder "Step1_Output" including constructed cellular spatial graphs of all samples/images in your input dataset folder (e.g., /MERFISH-Brain_Input/).
+No need to re-run this step for different images.

 ```bash
 conda activate CytoCommunity